 These Apple Fritter Hawaiian Rolls Sticky Buns with buttery caramel sauce is a semi-homemade recipe you can make in 30 minutes.
-You get all the flavors of apple fritters without frying and apple cinnamon rolls without waiting for yeast to rise.
-Super easy and super quick!
+You get all the flavors of apple fritters without frying and apple cinnamon rolls without waiting for the yeast to rise.
+Apple fritter cinnamon roll bake is super easy and super quick!

 If you like Apple Fritter donuts, you’ll love these Apple Fritter Hawaiian Rolls!